fastly/compute-rust-sentry/README.md

 # compute-rust-sentry

-Send error reports from Rust Compute@Edge services to Sentry.
+Send error reports to Sentry from Fastly Compute services written in Rust.

 ![A screenshot of the Sentry dashboard displaying an error in a Compute@Edge application](docs/screenshot.png)